GCATS Curriculum

 ANAT 6150: Clinically Oriented Human Microscopic Anatomy

-(Fall semester; Dr. Robert Hawley, Course Directors; 4 credits)
+(Fall semester; Dr. Robert Hawley, Course Director; 4 credits)

 The normal histological structure of cells, tissues, and organs of the human body with emphasis on clinical relevance.
 Given the inseparable relationship between structure and function, emphasis is placed on structural/functional correlates at both the light and electron microscopic levels.
 Descriptions of alterations in normal histology through disease or injury provide an understanding of the etiology of various disease states.
 Histological concepts are integrated with corresponding clinical correlates.